janewjsun/research_spring_23/README.md

 # research_spring_23
-This repository contains two scripts to analyze a given collection of traffic trajectories in two ways: first, as a whole, and second, via a sliding window.
+This repository contains two python scripts to analyze a given collection of traffic trajectories in two ways: first, as a whole, and second, via a sliding window.
 The collection of trajectories is stored in MongoDB, and it is trajectory-based rather than timestamp-based.
 Connected MongoDB collections have relevant queries such as "first_timestamp", "coarse_vehicle_class", and so on.

 ## requirements
 To run this program, you will need: